bezmoradi/tutorials/go/16-pointer.md

 ### Some Built-in Functions in Go Need Pointer Types as Input

-If you're dealing with a library or built-in function, you might need to use pointer semantics (For example, `json.Unmarshal` function in Go standard library requires a pointer to a value to populate it with unmarshalled data) or as another example, `fmt.Scan` method uses pointers:
+If you're dealing with a library or built-in function, you might need to use pointer semantics (for example, `json.Unmarshal` function in Go standard library requires a pointer to a value to populate it with unmarshalled data) or as another example, `fmt.Scan` method uses pointers:

 ```go
 package main